brent-holden/plex-systemd/README.md

 └── tautulli
 ```

-Once you're done, nginx will be sitting on a reverse proxy on your host.
+Once you're done, nginx will be sitting on your host in a reverse proxy configuration.
 You can access your services via their port, or https://${HOSTNAME}/service, like https://${HOSTNAME}/tautulli